-Charles R. Drew University of Medicine and Science recognizes drug dependency (including addiction to control or prescription drugs, over-the-counter medications, alcohol or tobacco) as an illness and a major health problem.
+Charles R. Drew University of Medicine and Science recognizes drug dependency (including addiction to controlled substances or prescription drugs, over-thecounter medications, alcohol or tobacco) as an illness and a major health problem.
 The University also recognizes drug dependency as a potential health, safety and security problem within the campus environment.